How to make a meme in PicMonkey:

 Start with a blank canvas and add a meme background (with Textures)

 Open a new blank canvas in Design, and head to the Textures tab.
-Pick the background for your meme from the texture category groups, or click the Your Own button to use an image from your private collection.
+Pick the background for your meme from the texture category groups, or click the Your Own button to use an image from your private folder.

 Head to the Graphics tab and click Add your own

 Head to the Graphics tab and click Add your own.
 Once you’ve opened your image and adjusted it to the size you want, click Eraser on the Graphic palette to remove the parts of your image that you don’t want.
 Use the Eraser size slider and Zoom slider (bottom toolbar) to make removing parts of your image easier.
 Don’t worry about getting things exactly right—memes aren’t known for their flawlessness.